dwrobel/flatcam/README.md

 - remade the Tool Panelize GUI
 - work in Gerber Export: finished the header export
 - fixed the Gerber Object and Gerber Editor Apertures Table to not show extra rows when there are aperture macros in the object
+- work in Gerber Export: finished the body export but have some errors with clear geometry (LPC)

 6.05.2019